JamesCrawley/web-dev-content/speaker-notes.md

     const canIDrive = true
     console.log(canIDrive ?
 "Yes!" : "No!") // Yes!
     // ^ we'll explain what this means later ^
-    - Array: (see below)
-    - Object: (see below)
     ```
 - [Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)
-  - Arrays are a type of collection, essentially a list of elements
+  - Arrays are another data type, they are essentially a list of elements
   - Arrays can contain many different types
   - Each item in the array is called an *element*
   - Arrays are written using square brackets with commas to seperate the elements